 Traction helps in the repair of intervertebral disc injuries.
 Otherwise known as spinal decompression therapy, traction addresses the functional and mechanical aspects of disc pain.

 On average, with a few days between each traction treatment and resting during these intervals, it may take 3 or so treatments to achieve significant improvement.
-Often the process is assisted by a home exercise program.
+Usually the process is assisted by home exercises.

 Traction aims to create a negative pressure within the disc.
-This movement ‘back’ aims to also release any nerve root pressure that may be present allowing the inflammation around and within the nerves to reduce.
-In addition to traction it is important that the patient complies with the specific advice and/or home exercises prescribed by the physiotherapist.
-This is to minimize the stresses on the disc and to strengthen and stabilise the area with a program of exercises.
+This movement ‘back’ aims to release nerve pressure that may be present allowing the inflammation around and within the nerves to reduce.
+In addition to traction it is important to comply with the specific advice and/or home exercise prescribed by the physiotherapist.
+This is to minimize the stresses on the disc and to strengthen and stabilise the spine.

 Ultrasound involves the therapeutic use of high frequency vibration to reduce swelling, promote healing and assist in scar tissue remodelling.

-This is achieved by cellular vibration causing a biostimulatory effect in the injured tissue.
+This is achieved by cellular vibration causing a biostimulatory effect in injured muscle or ligament.

 Interferential Current is another form of electrotherapy.
-A wave current passes through the body and helps to reduce muscle spasm, pain and inflammation.
+You will expect to feel mild tingling as an electric current passes through muscles and helps reduce muscle spasm, pain and inflammation.

-T.E.N.S. stands for “Trans-Cutaneous Electrical Nerve Stimulation”.
-This electric device is helpful for pain control.
-It causes the body to release naturally occurring endorphins to decrease pain.
-It also locally desensitizes nerve endings to reduce pain.
+T.E.N.S. ( “Trans-Cutaneous Electrical Nerve Stimulation”)is a battery operated electric device used for pain control.
+It helps the body release naturally occurring endorphins and locally desensitizes nerve endings to reduce pain.

 Heat and Ice

-Heat and Ice are used in the clinic in a variety of ways.
-The moist heat packs assist with relaxing tense muscles and stiff joints and also for reducing pain.
-The ice is of value to decrease swelling in an injured area of the body.
-It is commonly used and included in the acronym Protection Rest Ice Compression Elevation for treatment of an acute injured area such as a sprained ankle.
+Heat and Ice are used in a variety of ways.
+Moist heat packs assist in relaxing muscle tension, stiff joints and reducing pain.
+Ice is of value to decrease swelling in an injured area of the body.
+It is commonly used and included in the acronym Protection Rest Ice Compression Elevation (PRICE) for treatment of an acute injured area such as a sprained ankle.